jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 Let's say that we noticed a Store contains **bad data**, but we're not sure how it got to that state.
-If we knew its initial state, and all the Actions played since initialization, then we can pinpoint exactly when the state became bad.
+If we knew its initial state, and all the Actions played since initialization, then we can pinpoint when the state became bad by replaying each Action and checking the state for correctness.

 ### Persisting Actions